Tom-Nagy/know-it/README.md

 #### Visit the live Website : **[Know It :arrow_right:]("WEBSITE LINK")**.

-Know It is a learning application that promote curiosity and enjoyment in the process of acquiring knowledge.
+Know It is a learning application that promotes curiosity and enjoyment in the process of acquiring knowledge.
 Its motto is: “Learning is cool and knowledge is great!”.
 Know It is based on the fact that learning is easier when it is fun and entertaining; and we have fun when we play!
 The website proposes two platforms: a game and and study environment.
 They both are linked and related in their content, meaning that you can learn everything you need (and more!) to succeed and complete the game in the study environment.
 Different exciting and very cool topics are being treated.
 They all refer to the general and worldwide curriculum of children education, they appeal to everyone and reach the maximum of communities.
 The content is based on the syllabus of children between the age of 12 and 15 years old.
 At this stage of life knowledge is bursting, interesting and exciting.
 Children are learning about the World and how it functions.
 It is the fundamentals and the foundation of the “grown up” knowledge.
 In this spirit it will attract many people from the young adolescence to no limit.